Are you ready to learn the secret to crocheting all of the stitches?

 In fact, it’s elementary.

-Have you learned these foundation crochet stitches yet:
+Have you learned these foundations yet:

 • Chain